Cloudxtreme/DDPS-db2dps/docs/ddps-design-short.md

-  - the system is protected by a firewall / VPN gateway, and customers must exist in [WAYF](https://www.wayf.dk/en/about-wayf/faq), be in a local database and has the right VPN credentials
+  - the system is protected by a firewall / VPN gateway, and customers must exist in [WAYF](https://www.wayf.dk/en/about-wayf/faq), be in a local database and have the right VPN credentials
   - the database is replicated
   - there is a customer and system wide _kill switch_ to withdraw some or all rules
   - there is a 24 x 7 network operator backup behind the system in case of failure